bingson/WinGolems/Readme.md

 <h1> WinGolems </h1>

-> Operating systems and devices should mold to our needs, not the other way around. — Satya Nadella

-Borrowing ideas from Michael Nielsen's [writings on Tools for Thought](https://michaelnielsen.org/), a transformative computer interface does more than make it easier to complete common tasks and automate redundant processes, to be considered transformative the interface must give users the ability to discover and leverage insights that would be much harder or impossible to do otherwise.
-Because mastering an interface requires internalizing its component objects and operations, interface designers have the power to introduce new elements of cognition and modes of thought.
+A great computer interface makes it easier to complete frequent tasks and automate redundant processes, saving both time and mental resources.
+A tranformative interface is one that lets you solve problems that would be impossible to solve without.
+Because mastering an interface requires internalizing its component objects and operations, interfaces can introduce new elements of cognition and modes of thought.

 WinGolems embodies a collection of AutoHotkey (AHK) modules and templates that I have written or adapted from others over the years to automate and augment how I interact with my computer.
-After going through a short tutorial below, new users will be able to start building their own interface layers (no prior Autohotkey knowledge is assumed).
+After going through a short tutorial below, new users can start building their own interface layers (no prior Autohotkey knowledge is assumed) using premade convenience functions that control various aspects of Windows OS.

 One of the key strengths of AHK is it's powerful and parsimonious syntax for creating different interface layers in Windows.